sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 This leads to concepts like **"thin" and "thick" lookups**.
 A "thick" registry (like `.org`) holds all the data, and one query is enough.
 A "thin" registry (like `.com`) only knows which registrar manages a domain (e.g., GoDaddy, Namecheap).
 A `whois` client querying a "thin" registry gets a referral and must make a second query to the correct registrar's WHOIS server to get the full details.

 This system is brittle, relying on parsing unstructured text to find the referral server.
-An even bigger problem is that some domains do not support WHOIS at all.
+Classic `whois` clients, such as the [`rfc1036/whois`](https://github.com/rfc1036/whois/blob/next/whois.c), handle this by scanning each line of text for known referral markers using functions like `find_referral_server_iana`.
+This approach works but is fragile, because every registry formats output differently.
 The brittleness of parsing free-form text was a key driver to replace it with a modern protocol that uses structured data like JSON.

 ### RDAP: The Modern Successor

-The WHOIS protocol is a relic.
-It is insecure, unstructured, and ill-equipped for the modern internet.

 The push to replace it began in earnest back in 2013, when an ICANN Expert Working Group recommended scrapping WHOIS entirely.
 They proposed a system that would keep information secret from most users, disclosing data only for specific "permissible purposes" like legal actions or trademark enforcement.
 Notably, **journalism was excluded** from this list, despite WHOIS historically being a key tool for investigative reporting.